ray2060/ray2060/README.md

-- 👋 Hi, I’m @ray2060
+- :wave: Hi, I’m @ray2060
-- :keycap_ten: I’m 10 years old
+- :rabbit: I’m 12 years old
-- 🌱 I’m currently learning Python and C++
+- :computer: I've been an OIer since 2021
-- 📫 You can drop me a line at r@pythoner.work
+- :e-mail: You can drop me a line at r@pythoner.work